When do Doctors Suggest Open Heart Surgery

 Ventricular Aneurysms

-Sometimes a part of heart get massively enlarged and ballooned out after the heart attack, the surgeon may have to cut such a part and repair heart by open heart surgery.
+Sometimes a part of the heart gets massively enlarged and ballooned out after the heart attack, the surgeon may have to cut such a part and repair the heart by open heart surgery.

 Arrhythmias